gcasalett/wp-default-search-form/README.md

-# wp-default-search-form
+# Default Search form for WordPress

-Code for default WordPress searchform.php.
-Download PHP file or copy the following code:
+Use this code to replace the default search form.
+Download the php file or use this snippet:

 ```
 <form method="get" id="searchform" action="<?php bloginfo('url'); ?>/">